Externship Opportunities at the ASPCA

 Community Medicine externs will gain first-hand experience in providing affordable and accessible veterinary care in communities that experience persistent poverty or have demonstrated other barriers to accessing care.
 Through our Primary Pet Care program (PPC), externs will interact with staff and patients, learning how to get the most out of a physical exam and expand communication skills by working with diverse communities.
 Externs will help provide basic medical care for common illnesses such as eye or ear infections, obtain medical histories, draw and administer vaccinations, and other non-invasive diagnostics.
 Externs will also have the ability to shadow our HQHVSN programs and spend a day working alongside our Community Engagement team.

 Please fill out the externship application form and submit with a copy of your CV.
-The Community Medicine externship will open September 2021 and applications must be received at least two months prior to the requested start date.
+The Community Medicine externship is open and is currently accepting applications for November 2022 through November 2023.
+There is limited space for 2022 applications with interest to join our program between January-October.
+Applications must be received at least two months prior to the requested start date.
 For additional information please email Stefanie Leguillow at [email protected].